Open Actively Recruiting

 - PAH associated with: i.
 Human immunodeficiency virus (HIV) infection with no evidence of opportunistic infection in the preceding 6 months; ii.
 Simple, congenital systemic-to-pulmonary shunts at least 1-year post-surgical repair; iii.
 Exposure to legal drugs, chemicals and toxins, such as fenfluramine, derivatives, other anorexigens, toxic rapeseed oil, or L-tryptophan.

-- At the time of PAH diagnosis, the patient must have had a ventilation/perfusion (V/Q) scan, computerized tomography angiogram, or pulmonary arteriogram that rules out chronic thromboembolic pulmonary hypertension (CTEPH).
+- The patient must have had a ventilation/perfusion (V/Q) scan, computerized tomography angiogram, or pulmonary arteriogram that rules out chronic thromboembolic pulmonary hypertension (CTEPH).

 - Previous diagnosis with PAH, but with the following conditions: